 4.24 The application site is not allocated for a particular purpose in the Local Plan, however it is within an existing residential area and has been previously developed for housing, as such the proposed residential development is considered acceptable in principle subject to an assessment of the relevant material considerations.
-Due to the size of the development, planning obligations are required in line with the Council's Supplementary Planning Document, as outlined above.
+Due to the size of the development, planning obligations are required in line with the Council's Supplementary Planning Document, as outlined above (and in respect of ecology mitigation detailed the report below).
 The applicant has agreed to enter into a legal agreement to secure the obligations requested in order to offset the impact of the development.
 As affordable housing is to be provided on site rather than off-site, an obligation within such a legal agreement would be required to ensure the retention of the properties as affordable.